-The phase of audio signals plays a critical role in how signals interact with one another and come together in a mix.
+The phase of audio signals plays a critical role in how signals interact and come together in a mix.
 Phase-shifting, including the phaser effect, is a creative way to add sonic interest to audio signals.
 The phaser phase-shifting effect allows us to manipulate phase in a controlled and pleasing way to achieve a distinct modulation effect.

 What is the phaser effect in audio?
 Phaser is a modulation audio effect whereby a series of peaks and troughs are produced across the frequency spectrum of the signal’s EQ.
 These peaks and troughs vary over time, typically controlled by an LFO (low-frequency oscillator), to create a sweeping effect known as phaser.

 In this article, we'll discuss the phaser audio effect in great detail.
 We'll also learn about phase in general and a variety of different phaser effects units.